jnwatson/py-lmdb/docs/index.rst

 ++++++++++++

 *Note:* on PyPy the wrapper depends on cffi which in turn depends on ``libffi``, so you may need to install the development package for it.
-The CPython wrapper additionally depends on the Python development headers.
+Both wrappers additionally depends on the Python development headers.
 On Debian/Ubuntu:

     ::